lmolkova/correlation/htttp_protocol_proposal.md

 3. A: adds extra property to `Correlation-Context: sampled=true`
 4. A: logs event that operation was started along with Request-Id and `Correlation-Context`
 5. A: makes request to service-b:
-    a. adds extra property to `Request-Context: storageId=1`
+    * adds extra property to `Request-Context: storageId=1`
-    b. generates new `Request-Id` by appending try number to the parent request id: abc.1
+    * generates new `Request-Id` by appending try number to the parent request id: abc.1
-    c. logs that outgoing request is about to be sent with all the available context: `Request-Id`, `Correlation-Context` and `Request-Context`
+    * logs that outgoing request is about to be sent with all the available context: `Request-Id: abc.1`, `Correlation-Context: sampled=true` and `Request-Context: storageId=1`
-    d. sends request to service-b
+    * sends request to service-b

 6. B: service-b receives request
 7. B: scans through it's headers and finds `Request-Id: abc.1`, 'Correlation-Context: sampled=true` and 'Request-Context: storageId=1`.
 8. B: logs event that operation was started along with all available context
 9. B: makes request to service-c:
-    a. adds extra property to `Request-Context: storageId=2`
+    * adds extra property to `Request-Context: storageId=2`
-    b. generates new `Request-Id` by appending try number to the parent request id: abc.1.1
+    * generates new `Request-Id` by appending try number to the parent request id: abc.1.1
-    c. logs that outgoing request is about to be sent with all the available context: `Request-Id: abc.1.1`, `Correlation-Context: sampled=true` and `Request-Context: storageId=2`
+    * logs that outgoing request is about to be sent with all the available context: `Request-Id: abc.1.1`, `Correlation-Context: sampled=true` and `Request-Context: storageId=2`
-    d. sends request to service-c
+    * sends request to service-c

-...
+10. C: service-c receives request, logs and processes it and responds with `Response-Context: storageId=3`
+11. B: service-b receives service-c response
+    * logs response with context: `Request-Id: abc.1.1`, `Correlation-Context: sampled=true` and `Request-Context: storageId=2`, `ResponseContext: storageId=3`
+    * responds to service-a with `Response-Context: storageId=2`

+12. A: service-a receives service-a response
+    * logs response with context: `Request-Id: abc.1`, `Correlation-Context: sampled=true`, `Request-Context: storageId=1`, `ResponseContext: storageId=2`
+    * Responds to caller and may optionally add `Response-Context: Request-Id=abc.1` to inform user about generated requestId or any other context.

 # Industry standards
 - [Google Dapper tracing system](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36356.pdf)